andycrypt/Gl-cksbringer_pub_v0.01/README.md

 # Glücksbringer

 Fun Project, get a basic view on c++
+Move datastore.json to exe folder --> will improve sometime

 Why d*, cause i like the style, not performance optimized...